Suggest a Songfact / Artistfact

 Merry Clayton is the female vocalist.
-She was a Gospel singer who did backup vocals for various artists, including Ray Charles.
+She is a gospel singer who did backup vocals for a number of artists, including Ray Charles.
 She had a regular role on the '80s TV show Cagney and Lacey, and played a maid in the movie Maid To Order.
-She released her own version of this song.

 The Stones recorded this using old, worn out Triumph amplifiers to get a distinctive sound.

 This has been covered by the Goo Goo Dolls, Grand Funk Railroad, and the Sisters of Mercy (who swapped the locations the words "kiss" and "shot" - "War, children, it's just a kiss away" and "Love, sister, it's just a shot away").
-Patti Smith recorded it for her 2007 album Twelve. (thanks, christopher - vienna, Austria and Greg - Calgary, Canada)
+Patti Smith recorded it for her 2007 album Twelve

-Academy Award-winning director Martin Scorsese has used this song in 3 of his films: Goodfellas
+Academy Award-winning director Martin Scorsese has used this song in three of his films: Goodfellas